apple/swift-migration-guide/Guide.docc/MigrationStrategy.md

 # Migration Strategy

-Get recommendations on how to proceed with migrating your project to the Swift 6 language mode.
+Get started migrating your project to the Swift 6 language mode.

 Enabling complete concurrency checking in a module can yield many data-race safety issues reported by the compiler.